A historic pub interior which was of national or regional importance where the interior has been ruined

 Listed Status: Not listed496-498 High Road

-Totally refurbished and extended in 2017, there are few fittings remaining from the inter-war refit.
+Totally refurbished and extended in 2017 with are few fittings now remaining from the inter-war refit.

 The fielded panelling on the walls is modern and inter-war fireplaces have been replaced by reproduction Victorian ones.
-The bar counter is in the same position but the panelled front is modern and painted a dark blue colour and there are lots of modern panelling on the walls at the rear also painted a dark blue colour.
+The bar counter is in the same position but the panelled front is modern and painted a dark blue colour.
+The plentiful modern panelling on the walls at the rear is also painted dark blue.
 The snob screens have been retained but now sit totally out of position above the modern bar back.
 The former description is shown below.

 A delightful, small, no-nonsense pub situated in an early 19th-century three-storey building on the main road out of Woodford Green heading for Epping Forest.
 It is said to have been licensed for beer and port sales in 1832.
 Outside is a fine, curly bracket for the pub lantern.
 Inside, three bars have been combined into one forming a U-shape round the servery and the stairs up to the living accommodation.
 The plain, boarded counter and the bar-back are hard to date and, parts at least, may be earlier than the inter-war remodelling that lends the pub its main character.
 The latter involves fielded panelling along the side and back walls and brick fireplaces on either side.
 The revamp may date from a time when a full licence was granted.
 Note the four stubs in the left-hand part of the bar-back which are the relics from taps said to have served port by gravity from casks overhead.
 A further feature of interest is the bank of five snob screens on the left-hand side of the bar counter.
 They cannot be in situ since the counter front below has evidence of former access to the serving area.
 There is modern etched glass in the front windows.
 The counter has a panel which could be removed to allow for servicing the beer engines in former times.